Chartreuse. The Elixir of Longevity with Four Hundred Years of History.

 Yellow Chartreuse: #DFFF00; RGB (223, 255, 0)

 Despite some mild criticism from the Pope, the Carthusian monks received overall approval for their Chartreuse enterprise.
-The Order not only sustained itself but also supported the needs of the Church and the local community.
+The Order not only sustained itself but also supported the needs of the Church and of the local community.
 Recognizing their contributions, the Pope granted official trademark registration to Chartreuse in 1869.

 Speaking of aging, since 1963, two additional variations of Chartreuse have been produced—Green and Yellow V.E.P.
 Chartreuse (Viellissement Exceptionnellement Prolongé).
-These are essentially the Green and Yellow Chartreuses, but they undergo a much lengthier aging process in smaller barrels.
+These are essentially the Green and Yellow Chartreuses, but they undergo a much longer aging process in smaller barrels.

 In 2018, the distillery underwent another relocation, moving from Voiron to Aiguenoire.
 The decision was driven by the desire for a more secluded environment as Voiron had become increasingly popular among Chartreuse enthusiasts.
 The Carthusian monks sought solitude to safeguard the secret of their Elixir in the midst of a growing crowd.